For many, November is a month of giving thanks.

 - Crayons or Markers

-For this particular thankful turkey, the teacher used a marker to write a shortened version of Ephesians 5:20 — “Always give thanks to God the Father for everything” on the front of each paper bag ahead of time.
+My son did this craft in his first grade religious education class.
+To help things go a little faster, the teacher used a marker to write a shortened version of Ephesians 5:20 — “Always give thanks to God the Father for everything” on the front of each paper bag ahead of time.

 You could also try one of these simple verses: